A Personalized Dialogue Generator with Implicit User Persona Detection: Methodology

-The input representation $concat(Z_p, [Z_\alpha], C)$ is fed to the prior network $p_\theta(Z_\alpha|C, Z_p)$ which is a three-layer Transformer encoder.
-And the final hidden state of [$Z_\alpha$] is specified as fader variable.
-The recognition network $q_\phi(Z_\alpha|P, R)$ without parameters concern a similarity function of $(P_i, R_i)^{n}_{i=1}$ pairs.
-We obtain fader variable from $q_\phi(Z_\alpha|P, R)$ during training or $p_\theta(Z_\alpha|C, Z_p)$ during inference.
-The response decoder $p_\theta(R|C, Z_p, Z_\alpha)$ is constituted by a GPT-2 pre-trained language model \cite{radford2019language}.
-The input representations of $concat(Z_p, Z_\alpha, C, R)$ or $concat(Z_p, Z_\alpha, C)$ are fed to the response decoder during training or inference respectively.
-Note that we put $Z_p$ and $Z_\alpha$ before $C$, $R$, or $C$ to form the input representations, due to the autoregressive property of GPT-2.
-To facilitate perception variable and fader variable promptly backpropagation and enhancing the effect from these variational signals on generation in GPT-2 decoding, we considered an injection scheme, illustrated in Figure \ref{g3}.
+The input representation $concat(Z_p, [Z_\alpha], C)$ is fed to the prior network $p_\theta(Z_\alpha|C, Z_p)$, which is a three-layer transformer encoder, and the final hidden state of [$Z_\alpha$] is specified as a fader variable.
+The recognition network $q_\phi(Z_\alpha|P, R)$ without parameters concerns a similarity function of $(P_i, R_i)^{n}_{i=1}$ pairs.
+We obtain the fader variable from $q_\phi(Z_\alpha|P, R)$ during training or $p_\theta(Z_\alpha|C, Z_p)$ during inference.
+The response decoder $p_\theta(R|C, Z_p, Z_\alpha)$ is built by a GPT-2 pre-trained language model \cite{radford2019language}.
+The input representations $concat(Z_p, Z_\alpha, C, R)$ or $concat(Z_p, Z_\alpha, C)$ are fed to the response decoder during training or inference, respectively.
+Note that we put $Z_p$ and $Z_\alpha$ before $C$, $R$, or $C$ to form the input representations due to the autoregressive property of GPT-2.
+To facilitate the backpropagation of the perception and fader variables, and also to enhance the effect of these variational signals on generation in decoding, we considered an injection scheme that is illustrated in Figure \ref{g3}.

-\subsection{Posterior-discriminated Regularization}
+\subsection{Posterior-Discriminated Regularization}

-Training the text data with VAEs / CVAEs often falls into a trivial local optimum where the decoder learns to ignore the latent variable and the approximate posterior mimics the prior.
-This phenomenon is referred to as “posterior collapse”.
-The state-of-the-art solutions include re-weighting the KL term (KL annealing, Cyclic annealing) \cite{bowman2016generating,fu2019cyclical}, introducing a trainable network to calculate bag-of-word loss (BOW) \cite{zhao2017learning}, and modifying the training procedure (Aggressive training) \cite{he2019lagging}.
+Training the text data with VAEs / CVAEs often falls into a trivial local optimum where the decoder learns to ignore the latent variable, causing the approximate posterior to mimic the prior.
+This phenomenon is referred to as “posterior collapse.”
+The state-of-the-art solutions include re-weighting the KL term (KL annealing, cyclic annealing; \citealp{bowman2016generating,fu2019cyclical}), introducing a neural network to calculate bag-of-word (BOW) loss \cite{zhao2017learning}, and modifying the training procedure (aggressive training; \citealp{he2019lagging}).